Miguel Vargas Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in the league.

-- Royals pitchers combine to rank 18th in baseball in home runs surrendered (94 total, 1.2 per game).
+- Royals pitchers combine to allow 96 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

+- Lynch makes the start for the Royals, his seventh of the season.
+He is 1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched.

+- In his most recent appearance on Sunday, the lefty threw six innings against the Tampa Bay Rays, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.